Arctic Star: Institution

 The Arctic Star is a retrospective award, announced in late 2012, nearly seven decades after the end of the Second World War.
 It was formally approved by the Queen for award to those who served on the Arctic Convoys during the Second World War, and production began in early 2013.

-The institution of the medal, along with the Bomber Command Clasp, was the end result of a 16-year-long campaign by Commander Eddie Grenfell, Lieutenant Commander Dick Dykes and Merchant Navy veteran Jock Dempster, who stressed that service in the arctic convoys north of the Arctic Circle was entirely different from that in the Atlantic, for which the Atlantic Star had been awarded, with different aims and different conditions which had been described by Winston Churchill as "the worst journey in the world".
+The institution of the medal, along with the Bomber Command Clasp, was the result of a 16-year-long campaign by Commander Eddie Grenfell, Lieutenant Commander Dick Dykes and Merchant Navy veteran Jock Dempster, who stressed that service in the arctic convoys north of the Arctic Circle was entirely different from that in the Atlantic, for which the Atlantic Star had been awarded, with different aims and different conditions which had been described by Winston Churchill as "the worst journey in the world".

 The Arctic Star has been unusual, since it is the first British medal to be instituted and awarded using a dead monarch's cypher or effigy, and who did not give permission for it to be instituted.

 Award criteria

 The medal was awarded for any length of operational service north of the Arctic Circle by members of the British Armed Forces and the Merchant Navy.
-The qualifying area is defined as 66° 32’ North Latitude and the qualifying period recognises the particular severity of the conditions experienced by those who served in the Arctic.
+The qualifying area is defined as 66° 32' North Latitude and the qualifying period recognises the particular severity of the conditions experienced by those who served in the Arctic.

 The inclusive qualifying period of service is 3 September 1939 to 8 May 1945, the duration of the Second World War in Europe.
 Though the Arctic Star is intended to recognise the service of personnel in the Arctic convoys of World War II, other members of the military and civilians may also qualify.
 Eligibility is defined as follows: